Save The Snakes supports the Eastern Ghats Wildlife Society to protect king cobra populations and to reduce human-snake conflict in South India.

 Here is a list of species you may find in the Eastern Ghats of India, presented in English and Telugu.

-Please donate today to help us continue to fund the Eastern Ghats Wildlife Society’s work to protect king cobras and mitigate human-snake conservation in South India.
+Please donate today to support snake conservation efforts.
 Our organization depends on the assistance of generous people like you to help fund international snake conservation efforts.
-Thank you for your support.

 This work is generously supported by the following organizations: